-In October 2006, the Okanagan Nation, led by the Elders of the Penticton Indian Band, acknowledged his lifetime commitment to the defense of Indigenous Peoples' Title and Rights by bestowing on him and his family the rare honour of the title of Grand Chief.
+In October 2006, the Okanagan Nation, led by the Elders of the Penticton Indian Band, acknowledged his lifetime commitment to the defense of Indigenous Peoples' Title and Rights by bestowing on him and his family the rare honour of the name of Grand Chief Stewart Phillip.

 He has taken an active role in the defense of Aboriginal Title and Rights by readily offering support to Native communities in need.
 He has taken a personal approach seeing first-hand the impact of fish farms in the Broughton Archipelago, lobbying on Parliament Hill to defeat the First Nations Governance Act, standing with Elders of Treaty 8 against oil and gas development in the Peace River, burning referendum ballots with fellow chiefs in protest and has stood on the steps of the Legislature with 3000 other people united under the Title and Rights Alliance banner.

-Grand Chief Phillip has been married for 28 years to his wife Joan.
-They have four grown sons, two daughters, seven granddaughters and seven grandsons.
-He is currently enjoying his 25th year of sobriety.
+Grand Chief Phillip has been married for twenty-three years to his wife Joan.
+They have four grown sons, two daughters, four granddaughters and four grandsons.
+He is currently enjoying his 21st year of sobriety.
 In this regard, he is a firm believer in leading by example.

 A member of the St’at’imc Nation, Chief Robert Shintah is the political chief of Ts’kw’aylaxw.
 He is the son of Lawrence and Madeline Shintah.
 Robert has been married to his wife Debi for thirty-one years and together they have two daughters.
 He is also very proud of their three beautiful grandchildren.